Nystr\"om landmark sampling and regularized Christoffel functions: Proof of the results of Section

-\end{mythm} Notice that the function $\min\{M,1\}$, defined for all symmetric $M\succeq 0$, acts on the eigenvalues of $M$.
-We can now check that the hypotheses of Theorem \ref{Thm:Minsker} are satisfied.
-Clearly, each increment is bounded as follows: Similarly, by using $\psi_i^\top \psi_i\leq p_i/c$, we find:
+\textbf{Concentration bound.} We can now estimate the probability of failure by using a concentration bound given in Theorem~\ref{thm:Minsker}.
+Let us check that the hypotheses of Theorem~\ref{thm:Minsker} are satisfied.
+Clearly, each increment is bounded as follows: almost surely.
+Similarly, by using once more $\psi_i^\top \psi_i\leq p_i/c$, we find: